The Properties Toolbar

 Making the most of the Properties Toolbar

-The following examples are just a few ways to start taking full advantage of the Properties Toolbar.
+The following examples demonstrate a few ways you can fully utilize the Properties Toolbar.

 When selecting multiple markups, the Properties Toolbar will expand to include properties for each markup type selected.
 Changing a property that any of the selected markup types have in common will change that property for each markup type.
 This is useful when you have multiple markups belonging to the same category or owner and wish to make changes across those markups.

-- Click Fill in the Properties Toolbar and select your desired color.
+- Select Fill in the Properties Toolbar and choose your desired color.

-- Click the arrows on Fill Opacity to increase or reduce the opacity for your markups.
-An opacity of around 30-40% is suggested as a good balance between callout visibility and readability.
+- Select the arrows on Fill Opacity to increase or reduce the opacity for your markups.
+An opacity of 30%-40% provides a good balance between callout visibility and readability.

-- Click Annotations on the far left of the Properties Toolbar.
-A drop-down menu opens.
+- Select Annotations on the far left of the Properties Toolbar to open the dropdown menu.

-In Revu 2019, the Measurement Totals have moved from the Measurements panel to the Properties Toolbar.
+You can find the Measurement Totals in the Properties Toolbar.
 Your totals will be automatically displayed when you select an Area type markup.
 You can easily adjust properties such as the units of measurement and measurement values directly from the Properties Toolbar.
 You can even detach the Measurement Totals from the Properties Toolbar to create a new panel for increased visibility.

-To illustrate this, let’s say you’ve added measurements to your drawing using Dynamic Fill and you want to know the total area of four office spaces for a flooring installation job.
-For this example, you also want to change the units of measurement.
+For example, you’ve added measurements to your drawing using Dynamic Fill, and you want to know the total area of four office spaces for a flooring installation job.
+In this example, you also want to change the units of measurement.

 - The Totals for your selected markups are automatically displayed.
-Click Totals to expand the property and see all of your measurement values.
-Clicking Detach will create a panel that you can Click and Drag to your desired location on screen.
+Select Totals to expand the property and see all your measurement values.
+Selecting Detach will create a panel that you can drag to your desired location on screen.

-- Under the Properties Toolbar, click Units and then click Area to reveal unit measurements.
+- Under the Properties Toolbar, select Units and then select Area to reveal unit measurements.

-Changing the units of measurement using the Properties Toolbar will only change the units for those markups selected.
-All of your other Area markups will remain unaffected.
+Changing the units of measurement using the Properties Toolbar will only change the units for the selected markups.
+All other Area markups will remain unaffected.
 Change the units back at any time by reselecting your markups and selecting your desired units of measurement.